-Black ice can form almost anywhere under the right conditions, but there are a few places that are more likely to freeze this way compared to others.
+Black ice can form almost anywhere under the right conditions, but some places are more likely to freeze this way compared to others.

 “Bridges and overpasses are prone to black ice because cold air is able to flow underneath the road surface, since it is elevated, therefore lowering the pavement temperature,” The Weather Channel explains.
 “Shaded spots on the road are prone [too,] since they receive less warmth from the sun during the day.”

 The roads beneath overpasses and at the bottoms of hills are other common places.
 Black ice also forms more often during early morning and at night, when there’s no sun and the temperatures tend to be colder.

 Around the house, paved driveways and shaded walkways are susceptible to black ice.

 How to Recognize Black Ice

 One of the most dangerous aspects of black ice – besides being so slick – is that it’s difficult to see.
 While black ice can sometimes be seen in certain lighting, most of the time, it’s practically invisible.
 When conditions are slippery, be especially mindful of your surroundings and what is coming up ahead.
 When the temperature is low, glossy surfaces could potentially mean black ice.
 Whether you are in the car or on foot, slow down.

 Winter can bring many hazards, like damaging winds and heavy snow.
 To protect your assets this winter, make sure your home and auto insurance policies are up-to-date.
 When it comes to car accidents or slips and falls where you’re responsible for causing personal injury to someone else, these policies should cover you.